tsgates/arch-wiki-markdown/wiki/Creating_Arch_Linux_disk_image.md

 However, this method is more difficult than using the installation media.
 In addition, it will not work if your host machine does not have pacman (i.e. is not running Arch Linux).

+Warning: As of 2014.02.11, using the above cited method leave you with a broken filesystem with missing libraries.
+Safest way is to boot from Arch-iso

 In these directions, the host system refers to the Arch Linux system you are currently running, while the guest system refers to the Arch Linux